 Please refer to our Compliance Failure Policy for our reporting procedure.

 Everyone must observe this policy.
 It will be monitored regularly to make sure it is being adhered to.

 Consequences of Failing to Comply

 We take compliance with this policy very seriously.
 Failure to comply puts both you and the organisation at risk.
 The importance of this policy means that failure to comply with any requirement may lead to disciplinary action under our procedures which may result in dismissal.
 A solicitor in breach of Data Protection responsibility under the law or the Code of Conduct may be struck off.
 If you have any questions or concerns about anything in this policy, do not hesitate to contact the DPO.

 Questions, Queries or Concerns

-If you have any questions, queries or concerns about the contents of the policy, please contact the data protection officer using the details outlined at the start of the policy.
+If you have any questions, queries or concerns about the contents of the policy, please contact us.